igor-sb/bluprint/docs/source/python_versions.rst

 How to manipulate Python versions
 =================================

-``pyenv`` is a tool used to manage Python versions.
-Once it is installed, use ``pyenv versions`` to see which Python versions are installed, e.g.:
+You can use `pyenv <https://github.com/pyenv/pyenv#installation>`_ to manage Python versions.
+Once it is installed, use ``pyenv versions`` to see which Python versions are installed:

 .. code-block::bash